What is SAP EHS - ENVIRONMENT, HEALTH & SAFETY

 - Performing periodic management reviews

-a) Can we give some more information like how a client (user) can view the process in SAP?
+a) Can we give some more information about how a client (user) can view the process in SAP?
 The configuration mentioned in the document describes about at backend but how can a user views the process (either in ESS/MSS) or do we have any reports to view the status?

 With enhancement ESM ERP 604, we can get Portal content for SAP EHS.
-The standard Process components are for Hazardous Substance Management, and Occupational Health.
+The standard Process components are for Hazardous Substance Management and Occupational Health.

 Using GOG (600) – UATs system (for demo / user training purpose)

 b) Has every user access to log an incident through SPRO?
 If no, how they do it?

 The roles in these industries that will use SAP EHS include: